 How to submit a letter to the editor

 - You’ll make your point more effectively if you keep it to a few hundred words.
 That may seem short (although, remember — Lincoln was able to keep his Gettysburg Address to 270 words).
 The letters page is a forum for a variety of voices, and we want many readers to have a turn.
-Make your case with a point or two, not a full-length opinion piece.
+Aim to make your case with a point or two, not a full-length opinion article.

-(3.)
-Take as your starting point an article or opinion piece that appeared in Baptist News Global.
+- Take as your starting point an article or opinion piece that appeared on baptistnews.com.
 This page is a place to comment on a conversation already begun.

-(4.)
-Keep your letter unique to us, not something you’ve also submitted to or posted on other media platforms.
-No one likes mass distributed commentary and that includes us.
+- Keep your letter unique to us, not something you’ve also submitted to or posted on other media platforms.
+No one likes mass distributed commentary, and that includes us.

-(7.)
-Include your full name.
+- Include your full name.
 Anonymous letters and letters written under pseudonyms won’t be considered.
 We’ll also contact you to verify that you wrote it (for your protection and ours), so also include your home address, email address and phone number.
 We’ll keep those confidential, of course.